-One simple method is to use the NAS Navigator client utility (included on your CD) to find your TeraStation(s).
+One simple method is to use the TeraStation client utility (included on your CD) to find your TeraStation(s).
 Just click on the tab for your TeraStation and you'll be able to read its IP address.
-See page 67 for more on the client utility.
+You must have a Windows PC running on the network to use the TeraStation client.
+See page 64 for more on the TeraStation client utility.